 These photos were taken in 2012.
 Tim was competing.
 I was registered for the race but had to sit out because one month prior I broke my left hand while mountain biking in Peru.
 Sitting on the sidelines had its advantages…I got to photograph the awesome field of professional triathletes in this year’s race.

 Mirinda Carfrae.
-She would become the Ironman World Champion in 2013 and 2014.
+She was the Ironman World Champion in 2013 and 2014.

 Mirinda in transition.